t-doc-org/common/docs/demo/python.md

 [WebAssembly JavaScript promise integration API](https://github.com/WebAssembly/js-promise-integration) (JSPI), which isn't widely supported yet.

-- **Google Chrome:** The serving domain must be registered for the [origin trial](https://developer.chrome.com/origintrials/#/register_trial/1603844417297317889).
+- **Chromium-based browsers (Google Chrome, Microsoft Edge):** The serving domain must be registered for the
+  [origin trial](https://developer.chrome.com/origintrials/#/register_trial/1603844417297317889).
   For local testing, the feature can be enabled with a flag (`chrome://flags/#enable-experimental-webassembly-jspi`).
-- **Microsoft Edge:** The serving domain must be registered for the [origin trial](https://developer.microsoft.com/en-us/microsoft-edge/origin-trials/trials/cea04bbf-b9ff-4ae6-8ea8-454bef2f6e6b).
-For local testing, the feature can be enabled with a flag (`edge://flags/#enable-experimental-webassembly-jspi`).
 - **Firefox:** Firefox doesn't have an
   [origin trial](https://wiki.mozilla.org/Origin_Trials) yet, and is still working on the [implementation](https://bugzilla.mozilla.org/show_bug.cgi?id=1897981).